The Huntsman: Winter’s War is a perfect example of how A-list names and CGI effects wouldn’t compensate for bad acting

 The Huntsman: Winter’s War Synopsis

 Heartbroken after the death of her child, Freya, younger sister of evil sorceress Ravenna, retreats to the frigid north, where she raises an army of Huntsman to conquer the northern lands.
 When two of her best huntsmen secretly fall in love, she uses her icy powers to do whatever she could to force the two lovers apart.

 Wrong.
 Ravenna is back.
 She’s as delicious as ever too.
 Problem though, she’s reduced to a supporting character that appears in but a quarter of the show.
-The rest of the movie is stuffed full of mind-numbingly boring scenes, most of which containing banter so cold the Ice Queen herself would freeze over.
+The rest of the movie is instead stuffed full of mind-numbingly boring scenes, most of which containing banter so cold the Ice Queen herself would freeze over.

 In short, The Huntsman: Winter’s War looks and feels like a blatant rip-off of Frozen.
 A movie you should just watch for glittery special effects, and nothing else.

 Check out my other snappy movie reviews!